IgorBuchelnikov/ObservableComputations/README.md

 It is also possible to pass *moveItemProcessor* delegate to handle event of element move in the source collection.

-In order to avoid unloading from memory an instance of *ItemsProcessing&lt;TSourceItem, TReturnValue&gt;* class by the garbage collector, save reference to it in an object that has a suitable lifetime.
+In order to avoid unloading from memory an instance of *CollectionProcessing&lt;TSourceItem, TReturnValue&gt;* class by the garbage collector, save reference to it in an object that has a suitable lifetime.

-The value returned by the delegate passed to *newItemProcessor* parameter can also be used to save references in order to avoid garbage collection from memory, for example, if you create instances of [Binding](#Binding), [ItemsProcessing](#change-handling-in-observablecollectiont) or [ValuesProcessing](#handling-changes-in-ireadscalartvalue) classes when adding items to the source collection.
+The value returned by the delegate passed to *newItemProcessor* parameter can also be used to save references in order to avoid garbage collection from memory, for example, if you create instances of [Binding](#Binding), [CollectionProcessing](#change-handling-in-observablecollectiont) or [ScalarProcessing](#handling-changes-in-ireadscalartvalue) classes when adding items to the source collection.

-There is also an overloaded version of the *ItemsProcessing* method, which accepts *newItemProcessor* delegate that returns an empty value (void).
+There is also an overloaded version of the *CollectionProcessing* method, which accepts *newItemProcessor* delegate that returns an empty value (void).

 ### Handling changes in IReadScalar&lt;TValue&gt;